 Lovely Love Lie

 This show just wrapped up last month and perfect for those who love K-Pop.
-All the actors here really sings and plays the instruments, they even had an actual mini concert for the show’s wrap-up.
-Anyway, it’s about love at first sight, I know sounds cliche, but here me out!
+All the actors here really sings and plays the instruments, they even had an actual mini-concert for the show’s wrap-up.
+Anyway, it’s about love at first sight, I know sounds cliche, but hear me out!
 The trailer doesn’t give much besides showing that Lee Hyun Woo’s character is often lying to his girlfriend played by Joy of K-Pop girl group Red Velvet.
 But this show is basically about the struggles of starting a career in the music industry and the downside when you reach fame.
 It’s about the relationship, friendship, and career but it’s also hilarious and romantic.
 Plus the songs are very cute and it will get stuck in your head especially “Shiny Boy”.
 This is also the first lead role of Lee Seo-won, and he’s predicted to be the next Song Joong-ki and Park Go Bum.

-This one is variety show starring Lee Kwang-soo, Song Ji-hyo, and other more actors and comedians.
+This one is variety show starring Lee Kwang-soo, Song Ji-Hyo, and other more actors and comedians.
 This is hilarious, but the format is not like the globally popular SNL (Saturday Night Live).
 This is more like an Amazing Race mash up with a gag show.
-You have to see at least one episode to get hook.
-Another one I like about Running Man is that they often cast top Korean celebrities like Lee Dong-wook!
+You have to see at least one episode to get hooked.
+Another one I like about Running Man is that they often cast top Korean celebrities like Lee Dong-Wook!
 Since the cast members are mostly friends with them.
 Actually, this is the show where Song Joong-ki started and sometimes he drops by for a visit with other celebrities like Zo In Sung.

 We Got Married